ChillGenXer/TimeControlPlus/README.md

 ## Support

-Please email [chillgenxer@gmail.com](mailto:chillgenxer@gmail.com) for any bug reports or enhancement suggestions.
+Please [raise an issue](https://github.com/ChillGenXer/TimeControlPlus/issues) for any bug reports or enhancement suggestions.

 ## Interested in creating a mod?